Doom, Heretic and Hexen with OpenGL support on Windows 7 and Windows 8 (32/64 bits)

 - Check optional addons to use (jd*.pk3 files are for Doom).
 Be sure to get these here!
 In this example we use the "jDoom Resource Pack", the "Doom hi-res Texture Pack", the "HQ DOOM SFX" and the "User interface" addons for Doom:

-- Next, click on the Settings tab.
+- Next, click on the Settings tab again.
 Set the game data file if you haven't done that during the setup wizard.
 In this example the DOOM.wad file is used:

-- Start the game by pressing the Play button.
+- Start the game by pressing the Play button at the lower right corner

-- Press escape to exit the control panel and start a new game!
+- Press escape several times to exit the taskbar and start a new game!

 Hexen - Deathkings of the Dark Citadel